-Gold prices traded marginally up on Thursday, with spot gold prices at Comex were trading higher by 0.03% at $1816 per ounce.
-Gold April future contract at MCX were trading up by 0.05% at Rs 54940 per 10 grams by noon session.
+Gold prices edged lower on Monday, with spot gold prices at Comex were trading down by 0.80% at $1959 per ounce.
+Gold April future contract at MCX were trading down by 0.75% at Rs 58820 per 10 grams by noon session.

 Gold prices extended loss as short-term traders lock profit after price rose above $2000 per ounce last week and sentiment was hurt after Federal Reserve Bank of St. Louis President James Bullard said that he raised his forecast for peak interest rates this year amid ongoing economic strength, based on an assumption that banking sector strains will ease.
 Domestic market retail demand remained sluggish as higher prices, however demand will likely to improve if further correction in price.
 We expect gold prices continues to be influenced by various macro forces ranging from Federal Reserve interest rate hike expectations, lingering banking fears (recently banking-sector fears spread to Germany's Deutsche Bank), dollar weakness, and falling Treasury yields.
 Technically gold prices are in uptrend as prices form higher top higher bottom and we expect the same trend will continue this week.
 For the week Comex spot gold having supports at $ 1935/1919 per ounce and resistance at $2010/$2023 per ounce.
 MCX Gold June future having support at Rs 58140 per 10 gram and resistance at Rs 60300 per 10 grams.